 These Cornflake Cookies are irresistible!
-With a crunch outside and a soft and chewy inside they are what the perfect cookie is made of.
-The addition of cornflakes give these cookies a little extra boost in both flavor and texture.
-If you haven’t tried them, what are you waiting for!
+With perfectly crunch edges, and a soft and chewy middle, they are one of the best cookies.
+The addition of cornflakes give these cookies a little extra boost in both flavor and crunch to make them extra special and elevate them over your average cookie!

 Cornflake Cookie Recipe